meilisearch/meilisearch-dart/README.md

 ### Customizing the dio instance

-Meilisearch uses [dio](https://pub.dev/packages/dio) internally to send requests, you can provide it with your own interceptors or adapter useing the `MeiliSearchClient.withCustomDio` constructor.
+Meilisearch uses [dio](https://pub.dev/packages/dio) internally to send requests, you can provide it with your own interceptors or adapter using the `MeiliSearchClient.withCustomDio` constructor.

 ## 🤖 Compatibility with Meilisearch